 3. Egusi Soup and Eba.

-The third on my list would be egusi soup and eba, or fufu (as in the case of the dish above).
-This is one of the popular Nigerian dishes, this soup is well received in Nigeria, it is mostly served alongside eba (prepared garri), fufu or semo.
-Egusi soup is easy to prepare, follow this link for How To Make Egusi Soup.
+The third on my list would be egusi soup and eba, or fufu (as in the case of the food above).
+This is one of the popular Nigerian dishes, it well received this soup in Nigeria, I serve it alongside eba (prepared garri), fufu or semo.

 4. Edikaikong Soup.